Han-nu-ri/blog/deterministic-inventory-model-1.md

 IP = OH - BO + OO
 $$
 ## Deterministic Inventory Models
-Deterministic Inventory Model은 수요의 불확실성이 없음을 가정한 모델입니다. 또한
+Deterministic Inventory Model은 수요의 불확실성이 없음을 가정한 모델입니다. 또한 Continuous review systems generally order the same quantity of items in each order.
+The order frequency varies in continuous systems because the inventory is monitored and orders are placed when items reach a particular level.
+With periodic review systems, products are ordered at the same time each period.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ3NDk0NTAxMCwtNTI0MjQyNTQsLTExOT
+eyJoaXN0b3J5IjpbMTk1ODg1OTY1OSwtNTI0MjQyNTQsLTExOT
 c0NzkxNzUsODA5MDQyNTgxLDE1NjYyMzU0ODgsLTQ4NDI1MDAz
 MiwtMTEzNjQxNDY5OSw4MTA5ODEwNTRdfQ==
 -->